TheFox/cmus-control/README.md

 ## Build under various versions of OS X

-You can either edit the `Makefile` file or set the environment variable to a different version of OS X.
+You can either edit the `Makefile` file or set the environment variable to a different version of OS X. Make sure you have the correct SDK version installed for your target.
+If you build it for a 10.11 target you need at least SDK version 10.11.

+You can check installed SDKs by running

+	xcodebuild -showsdks

+in your shell.
+OS X SDKs are located under

+	/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs

+on your file system.

 ### Build under OS X 10.8 (Mountain Lion)

-	TARGET=10.8 make
 	TARGET=10.8 make install

 ### Build under OS X 10.9 (Mavericks)

-	TARGET=10.9 make
 	TARGET=10.9 make install

 ### Build under OS X 10.10 (Yosemite)

-	TARGET=10.10 make
 	TARGET=10.10 make install

 ### Build under OS X 10.11 (El Capitan)

-	TARGET=10.11 make
 	TARGET=10.11 make install

 ## License

-Copyright (C) 2015 Christian Mayer <http://fox21.at>
+Copyright (C) 2015 Christian Mayer <https://fox21.at>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.